-This UNDP-GEF/SCCF project aims to address these obstacles through four specific outcomes which collectively seek to build long term resilience into the planning, design and implementation for rural infrastructure within the challenging geographic environment of the northern mountain provinces of Vietnam:
+This UNDP-GEF/SCCF project (2012 - 2017) aimed to address these obstacles through four specific outcomes which collectively seek to build long term resilience into the planning, design and implementation for rural infrastructure within the challenging geographic environment of the northern mountain provinces of Vietnam:

 - Mainstream climate change adaptation into rural infrastructure policy and planning ;

 - Enhance capacities for climate resilient infrastructure planning in northern mountain provinces;